Tracing My Roots in Rakishok

 Rakishok had excellent rail connections to Dvinsk, Riga, Panevezys (Ponovezh), Siauliai (Shavli), and Kaunas (Kovno) which facilitated trade.
 What contributed to its special development and stability were its long-standing and well-established markets for many kinds of products, such as flax, seeds, furs, grain, eggs, butter, fruit, poultry, lumber, and meat.
 During this era, there was also intensive trade by Rakishker Jewish merchants in raw hides and skins.
 Most Jews were traders and peddlers, but there were also artisans, such as tailors, shoemakers, hat-makers, butchers, bakers, metalworkers, and clockmakers.
 Several hundred Jews worked in small Jewish-owned industries like the tannery, flour mills, sausage factory, casting factory, and electric station.
 Most of the town’s doctors and pharmacists were Jewish.3

 Rakishok developed from an estate owned by the Polish house of Kroshinsky.
-The widowed Princess Helena, the last of that family, married Baron Tizenhoff, and Rakishok passed to the family of the Barons Pshezdetsky.
-The impressive St. Matthew’s Catholic Church, which overlooks the market square, was built between 1866 and 1885 upon the initiative of Baron Reynold Tizenhoff.
+The widowed Princess Helena, the last of that family, married Count Tizenhoff, and Rakishok passed to the family of the Counts Pshezdetsky.
+The impressive St. Matthew’s Catholic Church, which overlooks the market square, was built between 1866 and 1885 upon the initiative of Count Reynold Tizenhoff.
 It is positioned to have a clear view beyond the market square to the front of the Tizenhoff manor house, one kilometer to the east.
 Then, as now, its towering spire dominates the landscape.

 Reb Bezalel (1843-1939)4 was born in Rakishok and lived “for as long as anyone could remember” on the Kamayer Gasse (now, Respublikos gatvė).
 This street originally led directly south from the market square to Kamai, which is 11 miles away.
 Across from Kamayer Gasse the market place would particularly bustle on Mondays, which were market days, on Sundays, when churchgoers would patronage Jewish shops, and especially on fair days, when thousands of peasants would come to town.
 Near his Kamayer Gasse house were the Batei Midrashim (houses of study) on Synagogue Street (now, Sinagogų gatvė).
 From the time that Lithuania became an independent country, the synagogues were painted, respectively, the colours of the Independent Lithuanian flag – the yellow one was for scholars, the green one was for community leaders, and the red one, which was the largest, was for the general community.
 Prior to the First World War, there was a fourth synagogue nearby on Pirties gatvė (Bath Street) that had been built for use by mitnagdim.
 That synagogue had its own mikveh (ritual bath).
 During the First World War, the mitnagid synagogue was destroyed by a fire.
 Of the many Jews who fled either to Russia or Germany during the war, the relatively few mitnagdim who returned to Rakishok could not afford to rebuild their synagogue.
 As a result, it was agreed that the great (“red”) synagogue would be used by everyone in the community.